My name is Christy, and I like your brain!

 I'm somewhat of an emotional advocate.
 I believe there is great power and freedom to be discovered when we get clarity on the things we are actually feeling.
 In fact, I am so engaged in this idea that I have decided to dedicate my entire professional life to it.

 Currently, I am pursuing a career as a mental health counselor.
-I am in the process right now of receiving my Masters of Arts in Counseling from Northwestern University.
-My hope is to empower clients to understand their emotional experiences more fully so that they can in turn live more fully.
+I am in the process right now of receiving my Masters of Arts in Counseling.
+I work with incredible human beings to empower them towards understanding their emotional experiences more fully so that they can in turn live more fully.

-In the meantime, though, my aim is to empower you.
+And along the way, my aim is to empower you.
 Here.
-On this site.

-I will be sharing my experiences as well as some of the important educational lessons I am learning.
+On this corner of the internet, I am sharing my experiences as a clinician as well as some of the important educational lessons I am learning.
 Essentially, it's sort of like you get to be a grad student, only you get to save about a hundred grand.
 And that's a pretty solid deal, if i do say so myself.

 So stick around, friend, and feed that big, beautiful brain of yours with some knowledge and some personal insights into the human experience.
 I am so glad you are here.